 Providers of Telemedicine

-As delivery of healthcare evolves, some physicians are now allowed to practice telemedicine, but within reason.
+As healthcare delivery evolves, some physicians are now allowed to practice telemedicine, but within reason.
 Sometimes radiologists support emergency rooms by reviewing CT scans or questionable x-rays done in the middle of the night.
-In fact, the Centers for Medicare and Medicaid Services is now permitting healthcare institutions whose patients are receiving telemedicine services to grant privileges and credentialing to some physicians providing ambulatory surgery care and teleradiology.
-It should be understood that most licensing boards do not permit the prescription of controlled substances or examining of patients via telemedicine.
-The hospitals must have a specific standard with regards to the practice of telemedicine because it has the potential for abuse.
+In fact, the Centers for Medicare and Medicaid Services are now permitting healthcare institutions whose patients are receiving telemedicine services to grant privileges and credentialing to some physicians providing ambulatory surgery care and teleradiology.
+It should be understood that most licensing boards do not permit the prescription of controlled substances or examining patients via telemedicine.
+The hospitals must have a specific standard regarding the practice of telemedicine because it has the potential for abuse.
 Many insurers and state licensing boards only agree to the practice of telemedicine with oversight to ensure that patients are receiving appropriate care.

 Red Flags in Credentialing

 Credentialing often reveals many things about a healthcare professional's past.
 While some of them may be benign events, a significant number of healthcare professionals who apply for credentialing come with questionable papers and inadequate clinical experience.
 Some of the warning signs include: